amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

       - ./localstack-script:/docker-entrypoint-initaws.d  - "/var/run/docker.sock:/var/run/docker.sock"
 ```

-Here I am mounting a local volume that will contain the init script for creating the secrets in LocalStack.
-This init script contains the `awslocal` command which is a wrapper around the AWS CLI inside LocalStack.
-So it's the same command options to create the secret on AWS Secrets Manager but with the command `awslocal` provided by LocalStack.
+Here we are mounting a local volume that contains the init script for creating the secrets in LocalStack.
+This init script makes use of the `awslocal` command which is a wrapper around the AWS CLI inside LocalStack.
+We then give it the same command options to create the secret on AWS Secrets Manager but use the command `awslocal` provided by LocalStack.

 ```shell
 awslocal secretsmanager create-secret --name /secret/db-credential --secret-string '{"dbuser": "user1", "dbpassword": "password"}'